elastic/elasticsearch/CONTRIBUTING.md

 This is the next least verbose level and is also disabled by default.
 The target audience of this level typically comprises users or developers who are trying to diagnose an unexpected problem in a production system, perhaps to help determine whether a fault lies within Elasticsearch or elsewhere.

-These logs may be used in production so it is important to limit the volume of messages logged at this level to avoid the log volume overwhelming the system.
-On the other hand, these messages must still provide enough detail to diagnose the sorts of problems that a component might encounter.
-In some cases you might need to collect information over a period of time and then log a summary when it's appropriate to do so.
+Users should expect to be able to enable `DEBUG` logging on their production systems for a whole subsystem for an extended period of time without overwhelming the system or filling up their disks with logs, so it is important to limit the volume of messages logged at this level.
+On the other hand, these messages must still provide enough detail to diagnose the sorts of problems that Elasticsearch might encounter.
+In some cases it works well to collect information over a period of time and then log a complete summary, rather than recording every step of a process in its own message.

 It's possible that the reader of `DEBUG` logs is also reading the code, but that is less likely than for `TRACE` logs.
 You should strive to avoid